redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Configure and run

 The starter code is perfectly runnable if a bit thin.
-Let's configure it and run it to make sure we're ready to move on to some actual coding.
+Let's configure and run it to make sure it works before we move on to writing actual code.
 First, get all the dependencies:

     npm install

-Then, set up a `.env` in the root that Dotenv can make use of.
+Then, set up a `.env` file in the root that Dotenv can make use of.
 There's a `sample.env` file in the root that you can copy and modify:

     cp sample.env .env